Why is Everyone Travelling to Tulum Right Now?

 Coworking space, Digital Jungle, encapsulates the essence of Tulum perfectly.
 Bamboo structures, bird-nest-esque lampshades, and hanging plants create an inspirational workspace.
 It is home to “a community of kindred souls, living in Tulum or just passing through.”

-Casai’s luxury Getaways in Tulum are all equipped with the fastest wifi available and comfortable work stations for those who prefer to work from home.
-Located in the up and coming, trendy zones of Puerta Azul, Luum Zama and Aldea Zama, Casai’s Getaways lay between the Tulum Pueblo and the beach, offering a private and safe sanctuary for guests.
+Additionally, if you’re a bigger fan of working from home, our Casai luxury Getaways are all equipped with the fastest wifi available and thoughtful workstations.
+You can find them in the up-and-coming, trendy zones of Puerta Azul, Luum Zama, and Aldea Zama, Casai’s Getaways lay between the Tulum Pueblo and the beach, offering a private and safe sanctuary for guests.

 Mayan history and culture in Tulum